being-Striver/github-actions/README.md

 By using **IF** key, we can control the workflow.
 We can define **IF** key at job level and step level.
 Whatever inside **IF** key, github will evaluate it as an expression.
 You can either put "${{}}" or you can skip it.

+For using more expressions, its better to refer official doc where all listed expressions are given.